 Depending on the contract between the brand and multi-label retailers, the prices may vary for the same product.
 The multi-label retailer may choose to increase or decrease the original brand’s pricing, and set their own discount strategies after.

-In this case, both Zalora Malaysia and ASOS adjusted their prices in accordance to their strategies.
+In this case, both Zalora Malaysia and ASOS adjusted their prices in accordance with their strategies.
 From the comparison above, the suede loafers from Zalora received a 60% price reduction (from 19th March to 12th June), while ASOS (5th January to 29th June) maintained the original price.
 Because of individual pricing strategies, both had different sellout and replenishment rates as well.
 The one on Zalora Malaysia faced four stockouts and seven replenishments, while the other had only three replenishments.

 Another example is this bow top by River Island, and it was discounted on both Zalora and ASOS.
 While Zalora increased the price point as its initial price, the current price is still higher than that of ASOS.
 Both multi-label retailers received the same product around November 2017, and released discounts around the same time on January 2018, albeit with slightly different strategies.
 ASOS set a 40% discount straight off the bat, while Zalora released minimal discounts that slowly built up.
 It saw a 6% reduction first, and the percentage gradually increased with time.